sagarkarnati/spring-app/README.md

 *   Spring security
 	*   Using this with angular JS Application running in a different domain.
 *   Specifying index in the domain model classes
+*   Full text search support with mongodb
-*   Full text search support
+*   Full text search support with elastic search.
 *   Saving files GridFS Support
 *   HTTP Request and Response Logging.
 *   PUB-SUB model for mongodb